JoshuaHolt-Tech/ace-archives/readme.md

 5. Ensure you have adequate time and an uninterrupted internet connection for approximately 30 minutes (during the first run.)
 6. Run the final_notebook.ipynb.
 Note: NLTK may require subsequent downloads listed in error messages.

-Acquire list of urls:
-We acquired a list of GitHub repositories using BeautifulSoup web scraping package.
-We entered the word "blackjack" in the search function on the GitHub website and sorted by "Most forks".

-Acquire ReadMe of repositories:
-We passed the list of repositories to a function that acquired the primary programming language and text from the ReadMe.

-Prepare the data:
-During the preparation process we dropped entries with null values.
-Then we combined all the C programming languages.
-We kept the top five languages and renamed all the other languages to "other."
-We cleaned the text by removing non-alphanumeric characters.

-Modeling:
-During the modeling process we dropped the Other programming languages to improve performance.
-We attempted to use the Logistic Regression, Random Forest and Decision Tree models.
-Our Decision Tree performed the best at 76%.
-Our baseline of 62% was determined by picking the language which occurred the most often, Ruby.